Articles by The Professional Trustee Team

 The simple answer is that a professional trustee who does their job keeps you out of trouble and, usually, out of expensive trouble that you wouldn't have seen coming.

 We're like the Family Trust Police.

 A professional trustee is a person (or a company) who acts as a trustee of a trust.
 That person (or company) has no interest in the assets of the trust – that is, they are not a beneficiary of the trust and are not entitled to share in the assets of the trust.

 What does a professional trustee do?

-Generally speaking, a professional trustee's function is to work with the other trustees of the trust in looking after the beneficiaries, the trust assets and in administering the trust.
+Generally speaking, a professional trustee's function is to work with the other trustees of the trust in looking after the beneficiaries and the trust assets, and in administering the trust.
 The difference is that a professional trustee is trained to understand what has to be done when running a trust.

 Some of the functions professional trustees carry out are:

 • Arranging meetings with the other trustees to discuss transactions the trust is going to undertake, such as buying property, purchasing shares, obtaining loans, etc.

 • Making unanimous decisions with the other trustees

 • Considering the existing investment policies of the trust and discussing with the other trustees whether these policies should be changed